 The ancients commit to both utopian realism (politico-moral unity) and deep collectivism (public-private, or collective-individual, unity).
 Liberal moderns, by contrast, are deep individualists, committed to either unrealistic utopianism or amoral realism.
 The ancients try to satisfy individual and collective alike, through moral politics.
 The moderns try to satisfy either the individual or the group, through either moral or political means.
 When the moderns try to pull the ancient trick, they run into a contradiction: having separated politics from morality, and individuality from collectivity, they can’t combine them again.
 Harmony depends on unity—which liberalism abandoned long ago.

 The ancients have problems, too.
-Aristotle naturalises slavery and patriarchy by framing slaves and women as somehow less capable than freemen at reasoning, discussing, and ruling.
+Aristotle naturalises slavery and skewed gender norms by framing slaves and women as somehow less capable than freemen at reasoning, discussing, and ruling.
 Even Plato’s utopian city has a class system—albeit without a gender bias.
 But here’s the catch.
 The ancients know what slavery is.
 A slave is someone who:

 - Is dominated by institutions which do not attend to their interests; and